ViaVersion/ViaFabric/README.md

 - ViaFabric main objective is to simply implement a ViaVersion platform
 - ViaVersion works kinda of in a "MITM proxy" way
 - ViaVersion is designed for servers
+- ViaFabric can be installed on more versions
+- multiconnect only supports the latest Minecraft version
 - multiconnect modifies client code more deeply, reverting movement changes
 - multiconnect is designed for clients and only works on latest client version
 - multiconnect is less likely to trigger anticheats